 The samples of the dataset are mapped to quantum states by means of amplitude encoding.
 This scheme encodes a classical data vector $x$ in a quantum state by associating the normalized features with the probability amplitudes of the quantum state.
 Given $x = (x_1, x_2, ..., x_N)^T$, with $N = 2^n$, the quantum state is as follows:

 where $|i\rangle$ is the $i$-th computational basis.

-The optimization is performed using two different optimizers: \begin{itemize} \item Adam, which is a classical optimizer based on gradient descent; the learning rate is $0.01$ and, when the trace or fidelity are used, the number of epochs are $20$ and the batch size is $64$; \item Nelder Mead, which is used only with the Frobenius loss. \end{itemize}
+The optimization is performed using two different optimizers: \begin{itemize} \item Adam, which is a classical optimizer based on gradient descent; the learning rate is $0.01$, and when the trace or fidelity is used, the number of epochs is $20$ and the batch size is $64$; \item Nelder Mead, which is used only with the Frobenius loss. \end{itemize}